Loic74650/PoolMaster/README.md

 {"Tmp":818,"pH":321,"pHEr":0,"Orp":583,"OrpEr":0,"FilUpT":8995,"PhUpT":0,"ChlUpT":0,"IO":11,"IO2":0}

-Temp: measured Water temperature value in °C x100 (8.18°C in the above example payload)<br />
+Tmp: measured Water temperature value in °C x100 (8.18°C in the above example payload)<br />
 pH: measured pH value x100 (3.21 in the above example payload)<br />
-PhError/100: Ph PID regulation loop instantaneous error (0 in the above example payload)<br />
+PhEr/100: Ph PID regulation loop instantaneous error (0 in the above example payload)<br />
 Orp: measured Orp (aka Redox) value in mV (583mV in the above example payload)<br />
-OrpError/100: Orp PID regulation loop instantaneous error (0 in the above example payload)<br />
+OrpEr/100: Orp PID regulation loop instantaneous error (0 in the above example payload)<br />
-FiltUpTime: current running time of Filtration pump in seconds (reset every 24h.
+FiltUpT: current running time of Filtration pump in seconds (reset every 24h.
 8995secs in the above example payload)<br />
-PhUpTime: current running time of Ph pump in seconds (reset every 24h.
+PhUpT: current running time of Ph pump in seconds (reset every 24h.
 0secs in the above example payload)<br />
-ChlUpTime: current running time of Chl pump in seconds (reset every 24h.
+ChlUpT: current running time of Chl pump in seconds (reset every 24h.
 0secs in the above example payload)<br />
 IO: a variable of type BYTE where each individual bit is the state of a digital input on the Arduino.
 These are :<br />
 <ul>
 <li>FiltPump: current state of Filtration Pump (0=on, 1=off)</li>